 Building a Digital Asset Management process is a long-term effort, so don’t try to create a complete strategy overnight.
 Start small by assessing your organizational readiness, identify a solution with the features needed to streamline your asset management process, and then draft an adoption strategy to onboard the solution successfully.

-While there are many tools and Digital Asset Management examples suitable for entry-level users, selecting a comprehensive Digital Asset Management solution like the Nuxeo Platform can make it much easier to build your Digital Asset Management strategy by providing advanced features like automated tagging and document collaboration, which ensure your users have all the tools to process digital assets quickly and painlessly.
+While there are many tools and Digital Asset Management examples suitable for entry-level users, selecting a comprehensive Digital Asset Management system like the Nuxeo Platform can make it much easier to build your DAM strategy by providing advanced features like automated tagging and document collaboration, which ensure your users have all the tools to process digital assets quickly and painlessly.

 Want Nuxeo to help you kickstart your Digital Asset Management strategy?